-STEM BEST (Businesses Engaging Students and Teachers) Sites
+Iowa STEM BEST (Businesses Engaging Students and Teachers)

-The STEM Council Executive Committee voted unanimously in December 2014 to award and support five competitively-selected school partnerships, bringing to the table a total cost-share commitment of $773,509.
-The $150,000 STEM Council investment is divided up among these five applicants that includes funding for professional development.
+The STEM Council Executive Committee voted unanimously in December 2014 to disburse $150,000 in cost-shared funds to the five competitively-selected school partnerships, bringing to the table a total cost-share commitment of $773,509.
+The STEM Council is hopefully intent on growing more such community collaborations in the coming years.
+The five current partners are:

 - Bettendorf/Pleasant Valley

 - Bettendorf and Pleasant Valley School districts are in the process of developing an internship Academy structure with local business in the area of Computer Science.
 This academy program will involve high school curriculum, community college support, and several weeks working with industry professionals on authentic computer science problems and solutions.